 California Department of Education (CDE) - Nutrition Services Division (NSD)

-Grants to California local educational agencies to purchase equipment needed to serve healthier school lunches.
+Grants to California local educational agencies to purchase equipment needed to serve more nutritious meals in school.
 Funding is intended to assist local schools in serving healthier meals, provide more fresh fruit and vegetables, expand access, and improve food safety.
-Priority is given to school food authorities that are high-need and have 50 percent or more enrolled students who are eligible for free or reduced-price (F/RP) meals.

 Definition of Equipment:

 Equipment requests may include new or renovated equipment.
-Title 2, Code of Federal Regulations (2 CFR), Section 200.33, defines equipment as tangible personal property having a useful life of more than one year and a per-unit acquisition cost that equals or exceeds the federal capitalization threshold of $5,000.
-However, for the Fiscal Year (FY) 2019 EAG, Congress has authorized a lower threshold for the purchase of equipment.
-This lowered purchase threshold only applies to FY 2019 EAG funds and cannot be lower than $1,000.
+Title 2, Code of Federal Regulations (2 CFR), Section 200.33, defines equipment as tangible personal property having a useful life of more than one year and a per-unit acquisition cost that equals or exceeds the federal capitalization threshold of $1,000.

 It is also permissible for SFAs to set their own lower capitalization threshold.
-For more information, see the Additional Information link in the Pre-Application field below.
+For more information, see the Management Bulletin link in the Pre-Application field below.

 GrantWatch ID#: 142303